Introduction to DDD Lite: When microservices in Go are not enough

 It was supposed to be so beautiful

-Now, after exchanging experience with multiple people and having the ability to see a lot of codebases, my point of view is a bit cleaner than 3 years ago.
-Unfortunately, I’m now far from thinking that just using Golang and microservices will save us from all of these issues that I’ve encountered earlier.
-I started to actually have flashbacks from the old, bad times.
+Now, after exchanging experience with many people and seeing a lot of codebases, my point of view is clearer than 3 years ago.
+Unfortunately, I’m far from thinking that just using Go and microservices will save us from all the issues I encountered earlier.
+I started having flashbacks from the old, bad times.

-It’s less visible because of the relatively younger codebase.
-It’s less visible because of the Golang design.
-But I’m sure that with time, we will have more and more legacy Golang applications that nobody wants to maintain.
+It’s less visible because of relatively younger codebases.
+It’s less visible because of Go’s design.
+But I’m sure that over time, we’ll have more and more legacy Go applications that nobody wants to maintain.

-Fortunately, 3 years ago, despite to chilly reception I didn’t give up.
-I decided to try to use DDD and related techniques that worked for me previously in Go.
-With Milosz we were leading teams for 3 years that were all successfully using DDD, Clean Architecture, and all related, not-popular-enough techniques in Golang.
-They gave us the ability to develop our applications and products with constant velocity, regardless of the age of the code.
+Fortunately, 3 years ago, despite the chilly reception, I didn’t give up.
+I decided to try using DDD and related techniques that had worked for me previously in Go.
+With Miłosz, we led teams for 3 years that were all successfully using DDD, Clean Architecture, and other not-popular-enough techniques in Go.
+They gave us the ability to develop our applications and products at constant velocity, regardless of the code’s age.

-It was obvious from the beginning, that moving patterns 1:1 from other technologies will not work.
-What is essential, we did not give up idiomatic Go code and microservices architecture - they fit together perfectly!
+It was obvious from the beginning that moving patterns 1:1 from other technologies would not work.
+Crucially, we did not abandon idiomatic Go code and microservices architecture: they fit together perfectly!

-Today I would like to share with you first, most straightforward technique – DDD lite.
+Today I’d like to share with you the first, most straightforward technique: DDD Lite.

 State of DDD in Golang

-Before sitting to write this article, I checked a couple of articles about DDD in Go in Google.
-I will be brutal here: they are all missing the most critical points making DDD working.
-If I imagine that I would read these articles without any DDD knowledge, I would not be encouraged to use them in my team.
-This superficial approach may also be the reason why DDD is still not socialized in the Go community.
+Before sitting down to write this article, I checked a couple of articles about DDD in Go on Google.
+I’ll be brutal here: they all miss the most critical points that make DDD work.
+If I imagined reading these articles without any DDD knowledge, I would not be encouraged to use them in my team.
+This superficial approach may also be why DDD is still not widely adopted in the Go community.

-In this series, we try to show all essential techniques and do it in the most pragmatic way.
-Before describing any patterns, we start with a question: what does it give us?
+In this series, we try to show all essential techniques in the most pragmatic way.
+Before describing any patterns, we start with a question: what does this give us?
 It’s an excellent way to challenge our current thinking.

-I’m sure that we can change the Go community reception of these techniques.
-We believe that they are the best way to implement complex business projects.
-I believe that we will help to establish the position of Go as a great language for building not only infrastructure but also business software.
+I’m sure we can change how the Go community receives these techniques.
+We believe they are the best way to implement complex business projects.
+I believe we will help establish Go as a great language for building not only infrastructure but also business software.

 You need to go slow, to go fast

-It may be tempting to implement the project you work on in the simplest way.
+It may be tempting to implement your project in the simplest way.
 It’s even more tempting when you feel pressure from “the top”.
-Are we using microservices, though?
-If it is needed, will we just rewrite the service?
-I heard that story multiple times, and it rarely ended with a happy end. 😉 It’s true that you will save some time with taking shortcuts.
+We’re using microservices, though, right?
+If needed, we’ll just rewrite the service?
+I’ve heard that story many times, and it rarely had a happy ending. 😉 It’s true that taking shortcuts saves time.
 But only in the short term.

-Let’s consider the example of tests of any kind.
+Consider the example of tests of any kind.
 You can skip writing tests at the beginning of the project.
-You will obviously save some time and management will be happy.
-Calculation seems to be simple – the project was delivered faster.
+You’ll obviously save some time, and management will be happy.
+The calculation seems simple: the project was delivered faster.

-But this shortcut is not worthwhile in the longer term.
-When the project grows, your team will start to be afraid of making any changes.
-In the end, the sum of time that you will spend will be higher than implementing tests from the beginning.
-You will be slow down in the long term because of sacrificing quality for quick performance boost at the beginning.
-On the other hand - if a project is not critical and needs to be created fast, you can skip tests.
-It should be a pragmatic decision, not just “we know better, and we do not create bugs”.
+But this shortcut is not worthwhile in the long term.
+As the project grows, your team will become afraid of making any changes.
+In the end, you’ll spend more total time than if you had implemented tests from the beginning.
+You will slow down in the long term because you sacrificed quality for a quick performance boost at the start.
+On the other hand, if a project is not critical and needs to ship fast, you can skip tests.
+It should be a pragmatic decision, not just “we know better, and we don’t create bugs”.

 The case is the same for DDD.
-When you want to use DDD, you will need a bit more time in the beginning, but long-term saving is enormous.
-However, not every project is complex enough to use advanced techniques like DDD.
+When you use DDD, you need a bit more time in the beginning, but the long-term savings are enormous.
+However, not every project is complex enough to warrant advanced techniques like DDD.

-There is no quality vs. speed tradeoff.
-If you want to go fast in the long term, you need to keep high quality.
+There is no quality vs. speed tradeoff in the long run.
+If you want to go fast in the long term, you need to maintain high quality.

 That’s great, but do you have any evidence it works?

-If you asked me this question two years ago, I would say: “Well, I feel that it works better!”.
-But just trusting my words may be not enough. 😉 There are many tutorials showing some dumb ideas and claiming that they work without any evidence – let’s don’t trust them blindly!
+If you asked me this question two years ago, I would have said: “Well, I feel that it works better!”.
+But just trusting my words may not be enough. 😉 Many tutorials show dumb ideas and claim they work without any evidence.
+Let’s not trust them blindly!

-Just to remind: if someone has a couple thousand Twitter followers, that alone is not a reason to trust them!
+Just a reminder: if someone has a couple thousand Twitter followers, that alone is not a reason to trust them!

 Fortunately, 2 years ago Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations was released.
-In brief, this book is a description of what factors affect development teams’ performance.
-But the reason this book became famous is that it’s not just a set of not validated ideas – it’s based on scientific research.
+In brief, this book describes what factors affect development teams’ performance.
+But the reason this book became famous is that it’s not just a set of unvalidated ideas: it’s based on scientific research.

-I was mostly interested with the part showing what allows teams to be top-performing teams.
-This book shows some obvious facts, like introducing DevOps, CI/CD, and loosely coupled architecture, which are all an essential factor in high-performing teams.
+I was most interested in the part showing what allows teams to be top performers.
+This book shows some obvious facts, like introducing DevOps, CI/CD, and loosely coupled architecture, which are all essential factors in high-performing teams.

 Note